clloret/days/README.md

 - Free and open source: It is free and the source code of the application is available.

 ### For other developers:
+- Clean Architecture: Try to follow the principles of Clean Architecture.
-- MVP: Implementation of the MVP architecture pattern.
+- MVP: Implementation of the MVP architecture pattern for the presentation layer.
 - Repository pattern: Implementation of the Repository pattern for the persistence layer.
 - Room: Use of the Room library for local data storage.
 - RxJava 2: Use of the RxJava2 library for reactive programming.